 Pharmaceutical products that incorporate glycochemicals have tremendous therapeutic potential.
 However, pharmaceutical research with glycochemicals has been limited, at least in part, due to the fact that rare and modified glycochemical building blocks needed to research and manufacture these new drug candidates is difficult and expensive.
 The Company’s proprietary technologies and uniquely experienced staff can provide many of these rare sugars as you need them and can develop the technologies and process to create one-of-a-kind solutions for you.

 Human Milk Oligosaccharides

 Human milk oligosaccharides (HMOs) are complex glycans that have a core of lactose (glucose-galactose) with various combinations of galactose, fucose, N-acetylgalactosamine, and sialic acid assembled to make an oligosaccharide 2-35 sugars long.
-HMOs are thought to be important as prebiotics, promoting the development of beneficial bacteria in the infant gut through metabolic, trophic and protective effects and protecting against pathogen infection by acting as a decoy for pathogen receptors. zuChem has technologies that enable the cost effective production of some of the key HMOs present in mother’s milk. zuChem also has technologies that allow the cost effective assemble of complex glycans.
+HMOs are thought to be important as prebiotics, promoting the development of beneficial bacteria in the infant gut through metabolic, trophic and protective effects and protecting against pathogen infection by acting as a decoy for pathogen receptors.
+The Company’s technologies enable the cost effective production of some of the key HMOs present in mother’s milk.

-For more information on the custom research oligosaccharides zuChem offers please contact us at email@example.com
+For more information on the custom and research oligosaccharides please contact the Midwest Bioprocessing Center at email@example.com